 with $c = c_P c_e$.
-We need to prove that if $P_1 \textbf{ D } P_2$ it implies that $P_1' \textbf{ D } P_2'$, i.e., if the fidelity curve of path $P_1$ is equal or above the fidelity curve of path $P_2$ for all capacities, then fidelity curve of path $P'_1$ will also be equal or above the fidelity curve of path $P'_2$, for all capacities.
+We need to prove that if $P_1 \textbf{ D } P_2$, it implies that $P_1' \textbf{ D } P_2'$, i.e., if the fidelity curve of path $P_1$ is equal to or above the fidelity curve of path $P_2$ for all capacities, then the fidelity curve of path $P'_1$ will also be equal to or above the fidelity curve of path $P'_2$ for all capacities.
 One can prove this by contradiction.
-Let us suppose that there is a capacity value $c$ so that the fidelity of path $P'_2$ is larger than the fidelity of path $P'_1$, i.e.,
+Let us suppose that there is a capacity value $c$ such that the fidelity of path $P'_2$ is larger than the fidelity of path $P'_1$, i.e.,

 This equation establishes that the optimal fidelity for capacity $c$ in path $P_2$ is larger than the optimal fidelity for capacity $c$ in path $P_1$.
 In turn, this also implies that for the value of $c_e^*$ which maximizes the fidelity in path $P_2$, we get that: